CodeClashers89/AU-Hackathon/README.md

-# Digital Public Infrastructure (DPI) Platform
+# Seva Setu

 ## Project Overview
-The **Digital Public Infrastructure (DPI)** platform is a unified government service portal designed to provide citizens with seamless access to essential services like Healthcare, Agriculture, and City Management.
+The **Seva Setu** platform is a unified government service portal designed to provide citizens with seamless access to essential services like Healthcare, Agriculture, and City Management.
 Built with a modular architecture, it features a robust Django backend and a modern Flutter mobile application, enabling secure data exchange and real-time service tracking for citizens, service providers, and government administrators.

 ## Key Features